Home Case Studies

 1. 1

-Foundation.
-Analyzed order data from the previous 12 months.
-Identified that 22% of existing orders were already 3+ unit quantities, signaling latent B2B demand even without any B2B infrastructure.
-Mapped the top 40 SKUs by multi-unit purchase frequency to prioritize the rollout.
+B2B Demand Validation.
+Analyzed 12 months of order data.
+22% of existing orders were already 3+ unit quantities, confirming latent B2B demand.
+Prioritized the top 40 SKUs by multi-unit purchase frequency.

 2. 2